pavelmc/Yatuli/README.md

 We use a linear volume resistor with extremes connected to GND and +Vcc of the Arduino, for stability you must put a 1uF polarized capacitor across GND and +Vcc at the variable resistor legs, then a 10nF (103) capacitor across GND and the wiper.

-Then the wiper is connected to an Analog input of the Arduino, see the examples with this.
+Then the wiper is connected to an Analog input of the Arduino, see the examples bundled with this lib.

 ## Author & contributors ##